dragon-dune/dragon-dune/docs/README.md

 1. The Elves may see the artifact that is up for bid before bidding begins.
-2. In battle with the Elves (or their allies), the Elves may ask the color of their opponent's artifact card or to ask how many units their opponent sending in to battle before selecting their own card and units.
+2. In battle with the Elves (or their ally), the Elves may ask the color of their opponent's artifact card or to ask how many units their opponent sending in to battle before selecting their own card and units.